What is buy now, pay later?

 No credit history

-To sum up: this is another payment innovation that offers legitimate benefits – in this case, convenience and access to short-term, interest-free credit when it is really needed.
+To sum up: this is another payment innovation that offers legitimate benefits – in this case, convenience and access to short-term, interest-free credit when you really need it.
 As with all innovations though, it should be approached with eyes wide open.